Longest Increasing Path in Matrix

 Problem Statement

-, where each integer is greater than or equal to 0
+You are given a 2-D grid of integers matrix, where each integer is greater than or equal to 0.

-Return the length of the longest strictly increasing path within matrix
+Return the length of the longest strictly increasing path within matrix.

 From each cell within the path, you can move either horizontally or vertically.
 You may not move diagonally.